joan-morera/SpeciesNet-Improved/README.md

         --predictions_json=predictions.json
     ```

-1. Via a local prediction server you can launch with:
+1. Via a local prediction server, which you can launch with:

     ```bash
     python scripts/run_server.py
     ```

-   and query with:
+   ...and query with:

     ```bash
     curl \